wvaugha2/MimicProject/README.md

 # MimicProject
-To create a patient dataset, make sure that the MimicIII database is accessible, then use the command 'python data_gen.py'.
+To create a patient dataset, make sure that the MimicIII database is accessible, then use the command 'python2 data_gen.py'.
 This will use the specifications provided in Specifications.txt to generate a patient dataset.

 #Specifications.txt